bkeepers/dotenv/README.md

 ## Autorestore in tests

-Since 3.0, dotenv in a Rails app will automatically restore `ENV` to its original state before each test.
+Since 3.0, dotenv in a Rails app will automatically restore `ENV` after each test.
 This means you can modify `ENV` in your tests without fear of leaking state to other tests.
 It works with both `ActiveSupport::TestCase` and `Rspec`.

 To disable this behavior, set `config.dotenv.autorestore = false` in `config/application.rb` or `config/environments/test.rb`.